-- Verification of Information and Documents: to verify the accuracy of the personal information you provide to us (for example contacting your nominated medical practitioner to verify the health information you have provided to us).
+- Verification of Information and Documents: to verify the accuracy of the personal information you provide to us.
 The Commonwealth has established the Document Verification System (DVS) to enable secure online real-time checking of official documents.
-We will validate your driver licence when requested by a participant in the DVS and we will also use the DVS to validate documents you provide to us (for example, where you provide your passport to us as proof of identity).1
+We will validate your driver licence when requested by a participant in the DVS and we will also use the DVS to validate documents you provide to us (for example, if you provide your passport to us as proof of identity).1

 - National Facial Biometric Matching Capability: the Commonwealth operates a secure facial recognition system (“the Capability”) to facilitate facial matching services for law enforcement, national security, community safety and identity verification (for example, checking that you do not have more than one Australian driver licence).
 We will release your driver licence photograph and associated information to the Capability for those purposes 2.
 If you provide us with photographic proof of your identity we may also use the Capability to verify that you are the person shown in that photograph.
 For more information visit idmatch.gov.au

 - Purchaser: to a successor in title or proposed purchaser of any licence, lease or approval we grant in respect of any land, structure, activity or vessel (for example, if you lodge building plans with us we can provide a copy of them to the future owner or intending purchaser of the relevant land, vessel or jetty).